cas-bioinf/rboAnalyzer/docs/config_how_to.md

 - TOOL_PATHS

-  defines path to executable parent directory
+  defines path to executable __parent__ directory

 - DATA

-  defines paths to databases
+  defines paths to data and databases

-- SSH

-  used for development installation of RapidShapes inside virtual machine and made accessible through SSH (with sshpass).

 Each section is specified by its name in square brackets.